threefoldfoundation/info_sdk/src/3bot_sysadmin/admin_tools/3bot_packages.md

 ### Backup

-Is a system package that takes care of backups for your 3Bot and it's data.
+Backup is a system package that takes care of backups for your 3Bot and it's data.

 ## Installed Packages